the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

 # Deploying To The Cloud
 The final stage of my first attempt at using AWS Lambda is to deploy my Lambda projects them to the cloud.
 There are a number of ways to do this, but as a beginner I wasn't really familiar with any of them.
-Fortunately the AWS Toolkit can come to the rescue again by setting up an AWS Cloudformation Template for us, and deploying it.
+Fortunately the AWS Toolkit can come to the rescue again by setting up an AWS CloudFormation Template for us, and deploying it.

 Simply right click on one of the Lambda projects and select *Add | AWS Serverless Template*
 ![](/images/lambda_with_onion_architecture/add_aws_serverless_template_menu.png)